pietmichal/iterux/README.md

     return { counter: state.counter + 1 };
 }

-function decrement(state) {
 // Nothing stops you from making asynchronous calls.
-    // Just return a Promise or use async/await return Promise.resolve({ counter: state.counter - 1 });
+// Just return a Promise, make it a generator or use async/await function decrement(state) {
+    return Promise.resolve({ counter: state.counter - 1 });
 }